 The contractor continues to remove the cantilever portion of the existing bridge along with the temporary detour structure.
-Work is on schedule.
-Construction of the new eastbound on-ramp is expected to begin next quarter.
+Work is scheduled to be completed in the fourth quarter of 2015.
+Construction of the new eastbound onramp began in the first quarter of 2015.

 The team continues to cooperate and coordinate with the adjacent project.
 This contract builds on and off ramps on the north side of the new bridge and is administered by the City of San Francisco.